Rosemary Essential Oils, Bergamot & Peppermint:

 What Are the Uses of These Essential Oils?

-Essential oils can be used in a number of ways, whether that be with the use of diffusers, like the ultrasonic diffuser, within carrier oils for massages, lotions, soaps, shampoo's or even body butters.
-In some cases, these essential oils can also be blended with other essential oils to give a more diverse aroma's.
+Essential oils can be used in a number of ways.
+For example, via diffusers, like an ultrasonic diffuser, aromatherapy massages, lotions, soaps, shampoo’s, even body butters.
+In some cases, these essential oils can also be blended with other essential oils to give a more diverse aroma.

-into the specific uses of each essential oil, and some benefits.
+Let’s get into some specific uses of each essential oil, and some potential benefits.

 Bergamot essential oil comes from a citrus tree called the bergamot orange tree (Citrus bergamia).
-This orange peel based essential oil has a powerful, yet beautiful aroma with hints of orange, citrus, and other floral notes, and has been popular for many years.
+This orange peel based essential oil has a powerful, yet beautiful aroma with hints of orange, citrus, and other floral notes.

-The oils of the peel are extracted via steam distillation, CO2 extraction, cold pressing.
-It has roots that date back to Southeast Asia, but can be produced in other areas of the globe as well.
+The oils of the peel are extracted via steam distillation, CO2 extraction, and cold pressing.
+It has roots that date back to Southeast Asia, but can be produced in other areas of the globe.

-It can also be found all over the world and is applied to both male and female personal care products, making it very versatile.
-It has it's uses in perfumery due to this versatility of aromatics.
+Bergamot oils are added to both male and female personal care products, making it a very versatile oil.
+It has it’s uses in perfumery due to this versatility of aromatics.
 This oil blends nicely with many other essential oils and fragrances.

-Bergamot is even put in candles, and helps to create a therapeutic scent, which is perfect for aromatherapy applications.
+Bergamot is even used in candles.
+It’s thought to create a therapeutic scent.

-Many of it's uses include helping to improve or enhance mood, to help induce relaxation, pain relief, and in ancient Chinese medicine it's been used to provide digestive support.
+Many have used this essential oil to help improve or enhance mood, help induce relaxation, and for it’s potential in pain relief.
+Furthermore, in ancient Chinese medicine, it was used to provide digestive support.

 Limonene, Linalyl Acetate, Linalool, Pinene, Bergapten, Terpineol, Nerol, Neryl Acetate, ß-Bisbolene, Geraniol, Geraniol Acetate, and Myrcene

-Like several other essential oils, bergamot oil has potential antiseptic, analgesic and antibacterial properties, and may also help with certain skin infections, due to these potential properties.
+Bergamot oil has potential antiseptic, analgesic and antibacterial properties.
+Consequently, it may aide with certain skin infections, due to it’s properties.